-The Student Freedom Agreement should be factored in as just one portion of a student’s total financial aid package.
-The agreement is not designed to replace state or institutional aid, or any federal grants, work-study funds, or Direct Subsidized and Unsubsidized loans.
-The Student Freedom Agreement aims to cover a student’s remaining costs of attendance, as an alternative to Parent PLUS loans and high-interest private student loans.
+The Student Freedom Agreement should not be considered the only financing option for an HBCU student.
+Instead, the agreement should be factored in as a portion of a student’s total financial aid package.
+It will not replace state or institutional aid, federal grants, work-study funds, or Direct Subsidized and Unsubsidized loans.
+Instead, it is designed to cover the remaining costs of attendance after the aforementioned options are exhausted, acting as an alternative to Parent PLUS loans and high-interest private student loans.

 Immediately following his 2019 gift to Morehouse graduates, Mr. Smith challenged a team of dedicated individuals to develop a solution that scaled to serve more MSI/HBCU students, who have historically been disproportionately affected by loan debt.
 Mr. Smith inspired the group to find a way to create a lasting program based on a “Pay It Forward” paradigm, under which current participants provide the funding for future students.
 Funds would be provided to an initial set of students, and amounts received back from them would be used to support future generations of students, instead of allowing investors to profit from those least able to afford it.
 He also charged the team to go beyond merely alleviating the financial burdens on these students and to develop a program that included holistic student support services and assistance for modernizing MSI/HBCU infrastructure.

 Working with Dr. David A. Thomas and the presidents of a number of other HBCUs, and partnering with several like-minded organizations and recognized experts, the team met the challenge, and the Student Freedom Initiative was born.
 Partners in the development and initial implementation of the Student Freedom Initiative program have included:

 - Jain Family Institute,

 - Skadden, Arps, Slate, Meagher & Flom LLP